-Will the Shadin Avionics ETM record exceedence data even if the key is not installed?
+Will the Shadin Avionics ETM record exceedance data even if the key is not installed?

 Yes.
-The Shadin Avionics ETM will continue to record exceedences in the exceedence file review section.
+The Shadin Avionics ETM will continue to record exceedances in the exceedance file review section.

 What do I do if the fuel flow read-out is incorrect?